EliasSykora/www.modelica.org/content/events/modelica2027/index.md

 ## Call for Tutorials
 At the Modelica Conference, several tutorials will be held in parallel.
 Each tutorial will a bit under 3 hours and will include a "hands-on experience" session (participants are expected to bring their own laptops; the presenter will provide the necessary tools).

 Please note that tutorials must involve hands-on activities and cannot be limited to commercial presentations or demonstrations.
-For product presentations, please refer to the Vendor Presentations section in the [call for sponsors](#call-for-sponsors).
 The acceptance of tutorials will be based on the relevance to Modelica/FMI content and the timing of the application.

 ------------------------------------